Try these super simple, must-have habits for a happy marriage today!

 Plus, as you may remember above, the right person reciprocates your efforts.
 Luckily, my husband also gives me the best.
 So it’s a win-win situation- you feel good about yourself because you’re doing something nice, and when it’s his turn to do it to you, you can enjoy it without guilt.

-Must-have habit for a happy marriage 2: Try not to say no to sex
+Must-have habit for a happy marriage 2: Say yes to sex

 It’s so easy to say no to sex.
 Most of the time this comes from being super tired and wanting little more when you get into bed than to snuggle into your pillow and fall asleep.
 I know that I was brought up in an era where women turning down their husbands was like standing joke.
 But you know what?
 Being rejected doesn’t feel nice.
 And the reality is, most of us are past the stage of two hour long love-making marathons.
 We can, however, usually summon the energy for ten or fifteen minutes, and this has a significant effect on our relationship satisfaction.